Awesome

 event

-The maps is rendered with WebGL, that leverages the GPU to provide high-performance graphics.
+The map is rendered with WebGL, that leverages the GPU to provide high-performance graphics.
 In some cases, the host machine, operating system or the graphics driver, can decide that continuing to run such high performance graphics is unsustainable, and will abort the process.
 This is called a "WebGL context loss".
-Such situation happens when the ressources are running low or when multiple browser tabs are competing to access graphics memory.
+Such situation happens when the resources are running low or when multiple browser tabs are competing to access graphics memory.

 The best course of action in such situation varies from an app to another.
-Sometimes a page refresh is the best thing to do, in other cases, instantiating a new Map dynmicaly at application level is more appropriate because it hides a technical failure to the end user.
+Sometimes a page refresh is the best thing to do, in other cases, instantiating a new Map dynamically at application level is more appropriate because it hides a technical failure to the end user.
 The event webglContextLost

 is exposed so that the most appropriate scenario can be implemented at application level.